 “Back pain can result from many different causes,” said Boudouvas.
 “Generally, strengthening the abdominal and paraspinal muscles and addressing posture under the guidance of a trained clinician will help immensely.”

 Changing your work environment and adding in movement to your everyday work schedule could greatly benefit your lower back.
-For those who work at a desk, our physical therapists recommend the "Hedge’s 3S’s Ideal Work Pattern” which argues that during a typical 7.5 hour workday, you should perform:
+For those who work at a desk, she recommends something called the "Hedge’s 3S’s Ideal Work Pattern,” a routine pioneered by ergonomics professor Dr. Alan Hedge that alternates between sitting, standing and stretching throughout your normal shift.
+The Pattern suggests that during a typical 7.5 hour workday, you should perform:

 - 5 hours sitting

 - 16 sit-to-stand transitions

 If you are still experiencing pain after making these adjustments, you may want to speak with a physical therapist to learn about other treatment options that may work for you.
 Ask your primary care physician if seeing a physical therapist is right for you.

 “Physical therapists can help determine the cause of your back pain, decrease the pain and get you back to the things you love,” says Boudouvas.